MarkWilcock/Generative-AI-Course/10 Introduction.md

 # Introduction to Generative AI

-## Generative AI and Large Language Models in a nutshell
+## Generative AI vs Traditional (discriminative) AI

-Let's start with some informal definitions
-* AI (Artificial Intelligence) can be defined as when a computer does something that a person would normally do.
-* Generative AI creates _new_ content.
+AI (Artificial Intelligence) can be defined as when a computer does something that a person would normally do.
+Generative AI creates _new_ content.
 This content can be audio, video (images and movies) or text.
 We are going to focus on text.

 This is a course about Generative AI.
 Generative AI differs from "traditional" AI.
 Traditional AI labels data but does not create new data.